Origin of the museum

 An ambitious construction project

-Very early on, the Palace of the Colonies turned out to be too small.
+Very early on, the Africa Palace turned out to be too small.
 Leopold II called on the services of Charles Girault, architect of the Petit Palais in Paris, and embarked upon an ambitious construction programme.
 The plans were for a complete site with a new museum of the Congo, a world school, a congress centre, a station, Chinese pavilions and a sports centre.

 The majority of the profits from the royal private domain of the Congo were used for the construction projects in Belgium.